 - Downloads: Defines the layout of each Download that is listed.

 - Download Details: Defines the layout of the detailed view of a Download.

-- Summary: Defines the layout of the Download summary page with the list of those files selected for downloading.
-This is the page where actual downloading is initiated.
+- Summary: Defines the layout of the Download summary page which may be shown in various circumstances such as supplying a password, confirming a licence and so on.
+If it is shown then this is the page where actual downloading is initiated.

 There are up to six parts in a layout

 - main - this is the central part of the layout, it is often used multiple times on a page for example once for every Download

 - header - appears as the heading, used once per page

 - sub-header - appears below the header, used once per page

 - footer - shown below the last item on each page, used once per page

 - use before - this is used once per page and occurs just before the main part of the layout, normally empty